WinterAxis/ESV-MD-Bible/The_Bible_esv/45_Romans/Rom_2.md

 For no one is a Jew who is merely one outwardly, nor is circumcision outward and physical.

 ###### 29
 But a Jew is one inwardly, and circumcision is a matter of the heart, by the Spirit, not by the letter.
-His praise is not from man but from God. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+His praise is not from man but from God.

 ***